zarmory/http-noah/README.rst

   psc.cares.list(...)
   ...

-I hope this give you an idea why this project was born.
-Throw into the equation support for asyncio and numerous corner cases like forming URLs, aiohttp releasing connection on ``.raise_for_status()`` invocation and hence denying you from seeing the error body which quite often contains a valuable information, etc.
+I hope this gives you an idea of why this project was born.
+Throw into the equation support for asyncio and numerous corner cases like forming URLs, aiohttp releasing connection on ``.raise_for_status()`` invocation and hence denying you from seeing the error body which quite often contains  valuable information, etc.

 All this particularly started to make sense when I switched to using `FastAPI <https://fastapi.tiangolo.com/>`_ for my backend services and already had Pydantic